KQM-git/TCL/docs/evidence/characters/anemo/traveler-anemo.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_945097851195777054_955996204477612072_transcript-mc-elemental-proc-diff.html)

 **Theory:**
-The elemental proc \(Slitting Wind\) from the last string of the Traveler's basic attack behaves differently between Aether and Lumine.
-Specifically, Lumine's elemental proc happens some time after the last frame of her N5 attack string, while Aether's elemental proc happens before his N5 attack string occurs.
+The Elemental proc \(Slitting Wind\) from the last string of the Traveler's basic attack behaves differently between Aether and Lumine.
+Specifically, Lumine's Elemental proc happens some time after the last frame of her N5 attack string, while Aether's Elemental proc happens before his N5 attack string occurs.

-The possible explanations for this is that the elemental proc occurs during a specific frame that is shared between both twins, and it just so happens to occur after Lumine's n5 but before Aether's n5.
+The possible explanations for this is that the Elemental proc occurs during a specific frame that is shared between both twins, and it just so happens to occur after Lumine's n5 but before Aether's n5.

 Lumine's entire N5 sequence takes ~148 frames while Aether's n5 sequence takes ~163, so it is definitely a possibility.
 However, my device doesn't allow me to framecount very well so I'll leave it as a possible explanation.